Endor-Solutions-Architecture/delete_findings_per_scan_type/README.md

 Step 3: Run the script

-*   **Dry Run (default behavior):** To see which test packages would be deleted without actually deleting them:
+*   **Dry Run (default behavior):** To see which secrets findings would be deleted without actually deleting them:
     ```bash
     python3 main.py
     ```
-    The script will list the test packages found and state that it's in dry-run mode.
+    The script will list the secrets findings found and state that it's in dry-run mode.

-*   **Actual Deletion:** To delete all identified test packages:
+*   **Actual Deletion:** To delete all identified secrets findings:
     ```bash
     python3 main.py --no-dry-run
     ```
-    **Caution:** This will permanently delete package versions.
+    **Caution:** This will permanently delete findings.
 Ensure you have reviewed the output of a dry run first.

 ## No Warranty